 - If the value of the Find_Value parameter is not found.

-- If the Start_Position parameter is superior than the length of Within_String.
+- If the Start_Position parameter is superior to the length of Within_String.

 - If the Start_Position either equal to or less than 0.

 - Asterisk defines a string of characters, and the question mark defines a single character.
 You can also find asterisks, question marks, and tilde characters (~) in worksheet data by preceding them with a tilde character inside the Find what option.

 For example, to find data that contain “*”, you would type ~* as your search criteria.